nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## 2. Acknowledgements

 The format of this developer guide was adapted from [SE-EDU AddressBook Level 3 Developer Guide](https://se-education.org/addressbook-level3/DeveloperGuide.html).
+The class diagrams are styled using the Cyborg Outline theme by Brett Schwarz.

 Some parts of the source code in this application were reused and adapted from the team's individual projects during the CS2113 IP phase.